animist-os/crux/NOTES.md

   * Encoding Beethoven's 5th (mod duration, rotation operator, ditto vs rest)

-    to get beethoven's 5th to be more concise we could introduce duration modding for motifs, so they round up to nearest bar
+    to get beethoven's 5th to be more concise we could introduce duration modding for mots, so they round up to nearest bar

     [r, 0,0,0,-2, r, r, r] * [0, -1] * [3]